ONSdigital/dp-frontend-area-profiles/README.md

 Run the main server
 * Run `make debug`

-To develop the frontend assets (css, js, ts etc.) then the following 2 make tasks will watch any file changesin the `assets/dist` directory & your frontend will reflect these updates on page reload (you might need to clear your cache withL `⌘ + R`):
+To develop the frontend assets (css, js, ts etc.) then the following 2 make tasks will watch any file changesin the `assets/dist` directory & your frontend will reflect these updates on page reload (you might need to clear your cache with `⌘ + R`):
 * Run `make public-build-dev`
 * Run `make public-debug`